Munakata with Kids: A Family Day Trip to Fukuoka’s Sacred Coast (2026)

 Konominato Fishing Port

 Konominato is the small fishing port where the Oshima ferry departs.
-With kids:
+It’s a low-key but genuine taste of working coastal Kyushu.

 • Morning fish market — Small but lively.
 Kids 4+ enjoy watching fishermen unload.